 Our Michigan slip and fall injury lawyers represent clients in premises liability lawsuits.
 Premises liability is a legal phrase that refers to the negligence of a property owner for failing to make premises reasonable safe for its visitors and guests.
 A lawsuit filed for a slip and fall injury or other injury on a property is called a "Premises Liability Lawsuit."

 The most common types of slip and fall lawsuits are for people injured in a grocery store, department store, restaurant, mall, or other retail businesses.
 The most common reasons that a person may fall at a store includes wet floors, slippery substances on store floors, water, melted snow or ice, spilled or smashed items, and other spilled liquids.
 Many accidents are caused by falling merchandise from overhead shelves and displays.

 What is a Slip and Fall Accident Case?

 A slip and fall accident case is a type of premises liability claim.
-Under Michigan law, property owners are legally obtained to ensure that their property is reasonably safe for those individuals who are lawfully on their premise.
+Under Michigan law, property owners are legally required to maintain their property in a reasonably safe condition for people who are lawfully on their premise.
 Trespassers are not entitled to the same legal protections.

-Proving Liability For Slip and Fall Accident Case
+Legal Defenses in Slip and Fall Accident Cases

-Individuals suffering injuries in a Michigan slip and fall accident case do have legal rights and may be able to pursue a premises liability claim against the store owner for their injuries.
+Individuals suffering injuries in a Michigan slip and fall accident case do have legal rights and may be able to pursue a claim against the property owner for their injuries.
 Legal defenses used by property owners to avoid paying a settlement or judgement include that the injured was a trespasser or that the owner did not have notice that a dangerous condition existed.
 Defendants also argue that the injured person was also negligent for failing to see or avoid a hazard.